Ryuker/vue-crash-course/_notes/04_project.md

 ```

 # 14. Using RouterLink instead of the <a> tags
+- routerlink prevents us from having to refresh the page, this is better for performance and network impacts
 - imported `RouterLink` from vue-router into Navbar
 - changed the a elements to use RouterLink instead
   - this requires we change `href` to `to` instead